Skip to content

 What the agent will typically do:

-def multiply(a, b):")— or write the whole file withwrite_file.
+def multiply(a, b): return a * b ")— or write the whole file withwrite_file.
 The model picks.
-3.run_bash("python -c 'from calculator import multiply; print(multiply(6, 7))'")` — verify the change.
+3.run_python_code("from calculator import multiply; print(multiply(6, 7))")` — verify the change against the overlay.
 4. Stop calling tools; produce the final assistant message.

 Compared to Other Agents